Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Illustrative Examples

-One of the things we notice about \textbf{founsureDec} function is that it does not recover the lost drive data \textit{Coding/testfile\_disk0007.txt}, because this function is responsible only for the original data recovery process.
-In storage systems however, we need to recover lost data to keep the system data reliability at an acceptable level.
-In Founsure 1.0, it is extremely easy to initiate repair (current version only supports exact repair at the moment) process by running the following command. \\ \\ \fbox{\parbox{0.98\textwidth}{ \texttt{\textbf{founsureRep} -f testfile.txt -v}}} \\
+One of the things we notice about {founsureDec} function is that it does not recover the lost drive data \textit{Coding/testfile\_disk0007.txt}, because this function is responsible only for the original data recovery process.
+In storage systems, however, we need to recover lost data to maintain acceptable data reliability.
+In Founsure, it is extremely easy to initiate the repair (current version only supports exact repair at the moment) process by running the following command. \\ \\ \fbox{\parbox{0.98\textwidth}{ \texttt{\textbf{founsureRep} -f testfile.txt -v}}} \\

-This would trigger the conventional repair operation and first shall decode the entire data and then re-run partial encoding to generate the lost chunks. \textbf{founsureRep} outputs the pure computation speed as well as the bandwidth consumed due to repair.
-If you observe carefully, conventional repair is heavily time and bandwidth consuming operation.
-In fact, due to non-optimal overhead, the number of bytes that need to be transferred for the conventional repair is little larger than the size of the original user file.
-Founsure 1.0 supports fast and efficient repair as well.
+This would trigger the conventional repair operation and first shall decode the entire data and then re-run partial encoding to generate the lost chunks.
+In addition, {founsureRep} outputs the pure computation speed as well as the bandwidth consumed due to repair.
+We observe that conventional repair is a heavily time and bandwidth-consuming operation.
+In fact, due to non-optimal overhead, the number of bytes that need to be transferred for the conventional repair is a little larger than the size of the original user file.
+Founsure supports fast and efficient repair as well.
 In order to use this feature, one needs to modify the metadata file and create an extra helping data/file called \textit{testfile\_check.data} which shall contain information for fast repair.
 Details can be found later in the document.
-In order to make these changes, we primarily run \textbf{genChecks} function.
-Finally, we can re-run the repair function as before and you will realize from the comments printed out that the function will be able to recognize that there is available information for fast/efficient repair and will run that process instead of switching to conventional repair.
+To make these changes, we primarily run {genChecks} function.
+Finally, we can re-run the repair function as before and you will realize from the comments pointed out that the function will be able to recognize that there is available information for fast/efficient repair and will run that process instead of switching to conventional repair.
 You should be able to observe the reduced bandwidth consumed by the repair operation. \\ \\ \fbox{\parbox{0.98\textwidth}{ \texttt{\textbf{genChecks} -f testfile.txt -m 1 -v \\ \textbf{founsureRep} -f testfile.txt -v}}} \\